quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the first octet.

-A server not using this functionality SHOULD choose the six bits so as to have no observable relationship to previous connection IDs.
+A server not using this functionality SHOULD choose the six bits so as to have no observable relationship to previous connection IDs issued for that connection.

 ## Format